The 20 Greatest Symphonies of all time

 It’s a classic rags to riches story.
 From humble beginnings in the Baroque period the symphony has grown in size and influence, becoming a badge of honour among composers clamouring for recognition.
+Here we explore the greatest 20 classical symphonies of all time

-Haydn used it as a vehicle of emotion, which intensified when Beethoven took on the symphony.
+Haydn used the symphony as a vehicle of emotion, which intensified when Beethoven took on the symphony.
 To this day his symphonies are viewed as brilliant models of how music can express the most powerful of human feelings, in ways that even words can’t emulate.
 How did the symphony so rapidly become capable of this?

 The answer lies in how composers quickly developed a habit in their symphonies of pitting one theme against another, weighing the relative merits of each, then pulling their conclusions together.
 This closely mirrored the processes of debate and interaction used in human communication, and it struck a chord deep in audiences.